 8 March 2020

-Last week we shared the exciting news that a new stained glass window had been installed in St Luke’s church.
+Last week we shared the exciting news that a new window had been installed in St Luke’s church.
 It’s a stunning fused glass work by Portuguese artist Leonor Antunes.
 She took her inspiration from the marbled endpapers in a book in the Cottonian Collection.
 The book is a rare 1726 copy of Maria Sibylla Merian’s survey of the insects of Surinam.

 Merian (1647-1717) was both a pioneering scientist and artist.
 She was one of the first entomologists (insect specialists) to study and record the plant and insect life of South America.
 She travelled there with her eldest daughter Johanna in 1699 where they collected, recorded and sketched specimens.
 Upon their return to Germany, they turned the drawings into engravings.
 Merian published her findings in 1705.
 Many editions, such as the one in our Cottonian Collection, were hand-coloured by Johanna and her younger sister Dorothea, who continued with the production of the book after their mother died.